-We are America’s fastest-growing TV brand and the third largest TV manufacturer in the world.
+We are America’s fastest-growing TV brand and the second largest TV manufacturer in the world.

 Research centers around the world